lemosjs/GoogleSheetToApi/README.md

 - Ensure that the keys in the JSON payload match the column headers in your sheet.

 ### 4. **Response**
-Both the GET and POST requests for appending rows will return the following message upon success:
+POST requests for appending rows will return the following message upon success:
 ```
 Row added successfully via GET request (or POST request)
 ```